kuro-shiv/internship-project/README.md

 Depending on the project:
 - HTML, CSS, JavaScript
-- Python, Flask
+- Python
-- APIs & Web Scraping
+- Automation using Selenium
 - UI/UX Design
-- Version Control with Git/GitHub

 ---